 Also housed in the library are the University Archives, four special collections rooms, and a SMART classroom.
-Students have access to 68 desktop computers, fourteen wireless laptops, and forty iPads that can be used anywhere within the library’s wireless environment.
-Farley Library is home to the newly constructed Alden Learning Commons, a technology rich learning environment that has four enclosed group study rooms, twenty open group study areas that can accommodate groups of one to six students, the University Writing Center, and the Information Technology Computer Clinic and Help Desk.
+Students have access to 82 desktop computers, thirty wireless laptops, and forty iPads that can be used anywhere within the library’s wireless environment.
+Farley Library is home to the Alden Learning Commons, a technology rich learning environment that has four enclosed group study rooms, twenty open group study areas that can accommodate groups of one to six students, the University Writing Center, and the Information Technology Computer Clinic and Help Desk.

 Library hours during the academic year are from 8:00 am to 12:00 midnight, Monday through Thursday, 8:00 am to 5:00 pm on Friday, 11:00 am – 6:00 pm on Saturday, and 11:00 am to 12:00 midnight on Sunday.
 The Alden Learning Commons is opened on a 24/7 basis and is accessible to faculty and students via an University ID swipe card system.
 Patrons can get research help via SMS text message from any mobile phone via the library’s Text A Librarian reference service.
 Summer sessions and holiday hours, as well as any changes to the regular library schedule, are posted at the library entrance and on the library Web site.
 Library services are available online 24/7 at www.wilkes.edu/library.

 - Use your valid Wilkes University I.D. card to obtain library privileges.

 - You are responsible for all materials charged out on your identification card.
 A valid Wilkes I.D. enables Wilkes University students to borrow books year-round at Misericordia University, Keystone College, King’s College, Luzerne County Community College, Marywood University, and the University of Scranton.